Near-Optimal Regret for Efficient Stochastic Combinatorial Semi-Bandits: CMOSS Algorithm and Its Regret Analysis

 \section{CMOSS Algorithm and Its Regret Analysis}

-In this section, we first define CMOSS and present the theorem for its upper bound in Section \ref{sec:cmoss_algo}.
-Next, in Section \ref{sec:cmoss_proof}, we focus on the case of semi-bandit feedback, outline the proof idea and highlight key lemmas.
-Finally, in Section \ref{sec:cmoss_cascading}, we extend our analysis to cascading feedback.
+In this section, we first define CMOSS and present the theorem for its upper bound in \Cref{sec:cmoss_algo}.
+Next, in \Cref{sec:cmoss_proof}, we focus on the case of semi-bandit feedback, outline the proof idea and highlight key lemmas.
+Finally, in \Cref{sec:cmoss_cascading}, we extend our analysis to cascading feedback.